Merveille94/Radiation-Dose_Calculator/README.md

 # Radiation-Dose_Calculator
-This is a Radiation Dose Calculator (RDC) that I developed as a Hobby Project in 2021 Using C++, Now converted into WebApp I will be uploading the C++ files as a reference or collaboration but the main reason for this repo is to update the dose limit in real-time. according to NRC or ICRP standard fleet, I could not accomplish in C++ running on my local computer in CodeBlocks.
+This is a Radiation Dose Calculator (RDC) that I developed as a Hobby Project in 2021 Using C++(in the main.cpp), Now converted into WebApp
+I will be uploading the C++ files as a reference or collaboration but the main reason for this repo is to update the dose limit in real-time. according to NRC or ICRP standard fleet, I could not accomplish in C++ running on my local computer in CodeBlocks.
 I also thought of using Python to achieve this but I am currently unable to do so due to certain constraints.